Dragonmystic707/exalted-reincarnated/docs/Infernals/Charms.md

 task for more than one month.

 A character cannot be the beneficiary of this charm more than once a year.

-The Infernal cannot target themselves with this charm.
+Player characters, including the Infernal themselves, are restricted to only gaining 20 Resources from this Charm, and not on anything that costs xp such as Attributes or Abilities.